rchanou/rchanou.github.io/cost-awareness.md

 In fact, you can already find several scathing critiques of conventional programming wisdom, by engineers much more talented than myself.
 Here are some choice videos on YouTube (if you're too busy to watch these, I recommend at least giving these a listen while you're working or doing chores):

-- The 3-part series "Object-Oriented Programming is Bad/Embarrassing/Garbage" by Brian Will
+- The 3-part series _Object-Oriented Programming is Bad/Embarrassing/Garbage_ by Brian Will
-- "Clean Code is Bad" by Internet of Bugs
+- _Clean Code is Bad_ by Internet of Bugs
 - Shawn Mcgrath's legendary OOP Rant
-- "Solving the Right Problems for Engine Programmers" by Mike Acton (despite the title, this is absolutely applicable outside of engine programming)
+- _Solving the Right Problems for Engine Programmers_ by Mike Acton (despite the title, this is absolutely applicable outside of engine programming)
-- "Where Does Bad Code Come From?" by Casey Muratori (he has lots of great videos on his Molly Rocket channel that you should check out, but this one's a good start)
+- _Where Does Bad Code Come From?_ by Casey Muratori

-Note that these videos focus on how OOP harms code maintainability and developer velocity, with performance as an aside.
-Proponents of OOP will often acknowledge the potential performance overhead, but claim it is worth it for supposedly improved maintainability.
+Note that these videos focus on how OOP harms code maintainability and developer velocity, not performance.
+Proponents of OOP will often acknowledge the potential performance overhead, but claim it is worth it for the supposedly improved developer experience it brings.
 Or they'll admit that OOP is worse for small projects or teams, but postulate some magical inflection point where it makes code better as its scope increases.

 No, I'm not even conceding that.
 I am saying that implementing OOP, as it is commonly described and taught, just leads to worse code all around.

 So, what's my alternative proposal for "good code", and why do I think it's better?
-Well, I thought about the many techniques that I use, and they seem to boil down to these core principles:
+Well, I thought about the many techniques that I use, and they seem to boil down to these core tenets:

 - Cost Awareness
 - Human Orientation
-- Ahead-of-time assertions and analysis
+- Ahead-of-time evaluation and assertions
 - Reproducibility
-- **Minimize** variability, ambiguity, unknowns, duplication
+- **Minimize** variability, ambiguity, duplication, and dead-ends

-I guess this is my response to SOLID: the CHARM principles.
+I guess this is my response to SOLID: the CHARM method.
 Cute, no?

 Anyway, this article will focus on Cost Awareness, since that is usually the first principle I reach for when starting work on a new app or feature.
 It's much like how an artist might sketch a broad outline before filling in all the details.
 I generally organize my functions along lines of specific, narrowly-defined costs, rather than vague notions of "domains", "responsibilities" or "services".

 ## What is Cost Awareness?